NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

 BERT, or Bidirectional Encoder Representations from Transformers, is a new method of pre-training language representations which obtains state-of-the-art results on a wide array of Natural Language Processing (NLP) tasks.
 This model is based on the [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805) paper.
 NVIDIA's BERT 19.03 is an optimized version of [Google's official implementation](https://github.com/google-research/bert), leveraging mixed precision arithmetic and tensor cores on V100 GPUS for faster training times while maintaining target accuracy.

-The repository contains scripts to interactively launch data download, training, benchmarking and inference routines in a Docker container for both pretraining and fine tuning for Question Answering.
+The repository contains scripts to interactively launch data download, training, benchmarking and inference routines in a Docker container for both pre-training and fine tuning for Question Answering.
 The major differences between the official implementation of the paper and our version of BERT are as follows:
 - Mixed precision support with TensorFlow Automatic Mixed Precision (TF-AMP), which enables mixed precision training without any changes to the code-base by performing automatic graph rewrites and loss scaling controlled by an environmental variable.
 - Scripts to download datasets for
     - Pretraining - [Wikipedia](https://dumps.wikimedia.org/),  [BooksCorpus](http://yknzhu.wixsite.com/mbweb)